Gates will be locked and thousands of rangers furloughed at national parks if government shuts down

 In South Dakota, Mount Rushmore and Badlands National Park will remain open if there’s a shutdown, state Tourism Secretary Jim Hagen said Friday.
 He said there likely would be skeleton staffing and limited access to restrooms.

-Montana Gov. Greg Gianforte’s office didn’t say whether the state would spend money to keep Glacier or Yellowstone parks open.
-Most of Yellowstone is in Wyoming, but three of the five entrances are in Montana.
+Republican Montana Gov. Greg Gianforte confirmed Friday that his state wouldn’t pay to keep sites open.
+Montana is home to Glacier National Park, and while most of Yellowstone is in Wyoming, three of its five entrances are in Montana.

+“National parks are the responsibility of the federal government, and Montana taxpayers shouldn’t have to pick up the tab because Congress can’t get its job done,” Gianforte wrote on the social network X, formerly known as Twitter.

+“Until Congress gets its act together, the Department of the Interior should use every available tool at its disposal to keep the parks open to the public,” he said in a separate post.

 Republican Wyoming Gov. Mark Gordon is awaiting more information from Interior and the White House to better understand the state’s options, spokesperson Michael Pearlman said.